Hello everyone! 🙂

 My name is Kuma, and I am a bubbly, crazy 23 year old!

 Several years ago, I experienced a heart-break that left me feeling like a totally different person.
 It was this heart-break that opened me up to truly understanding and loving myself.
 For a very long time after it, I fell into an intense victim mentality – I felt so hopeless and worthless.
-I let the man I fell in love with dictate my worth, and the fact that he left me without saying a word meant to me that I was worth nothing.
-To me, his silence meant that I wasn’t even worth talking things through with.
-I was confronted with a despair so deep, there was a night where I contemplated whether living was even worth it.
-It seemed like the pain would never end.
+I let someone else dictate my worth, and the fact that they left me without saying a word meant to me that I was worth nothing.
+To me, their silence meant that I wasn’t even worth talking things through with.
+I was confronted with a despair so deep, I contemplated whether living was even worth it.

 The morning after, I felt this powerful shift.
 I realised how helpless I had become.
 I wanted to be happy, and it hit me that I was the one inflicting all this pain on myself.
 I realised that I have the power to take control of my life, and what I attracted into my life.
 I started doing these written meditation worksheets (http://thework.com/en/do-work), and through them, I learnt how to feel into my emotions in a different way.
 I saw how the pain was my way into healing, rather than it being an obstruction and reason to not live anymore.
 I questioned my thoughts about the situation and person I was involved with, and things started to clear up dramatically.
 With this mind-opening, came the most amazing feeling of unconditional love.